-    I envisage Amaju Melvin Pinnick, to retain his post as the Nigeria Football Federation (NFF) president.
-With the Super Eagles going to Russia, 2018 FIFA World Cup, people with vested powers to install NFF leaders, cannot just exalt someone else other than Amaju, in the hot seat.
+I envisage Amaju Melvin Pinnick to retain his post as the Nigeria Football Federation (NFF) president.
+With the Super Eagles going to Russia 2018 FIFA World Cup, people with vested power to install the NFF leaders cannot just exalt someone else other than Amaju in the hot seat.

 Ethiopia and Sierra Leone, federations have been on the crossroad, after numerous interventions and postponements by the World football governing body FIFA.
 The mandates for both country’s executives expired last year.

 Mark Zuckerberg’s Facebook, reminded me that around this time, last year I jumped on the bandwagon of millions subscribers around the continent, who publicly expressed euphoria with the ousting of Issa Hayatou by the Madagascar Ahmad in the race to the CAF presidency.

 Happy anniversary to you president Ahmad from Zambia, the country that gave birth to Godfrey ‘Ucar’ Chitalu and the 1988 African player of the year Kalusha Bwalya, who now serves in your CAF Executive committee.

 But, just how much African football has evolved under your reins, in the past one-year?

 So far so good.
 But can you please honour your words regarding the probe of the CAF, Largadere deal which was amongst your campaign manifesto.

 Also Mr president, some dust being raised that about your obsequiousness to the FIFA president Gianni Infantino, who apparently his body language seems to be backing the USA bid, in the race to host the 2026 FIFA World Cup – against our African brothers, Morocco.